basho/basho_docs/content/riak/kv/2.1.4/add-ons/spark-riak-connector/usage/dataframes.md

 ## Spark Dataframes With KV Bucket

 You can use Spark DataFrames on top of an RDD that was created from a KV Bucket.
-First you need to create a SQLContext from SparkContext:
+First you need to create a `SQLContext` from `SparkContext`:

 ```scala
 val sqlContext = new org.apache.spark.sql.SQLContext(sc)